EliAndrewC/l7r/setting/l7r.md

 - ~2,500 provincial governors (one per province)
 - ~15,000 county magistrates (one per county)

-The provincial-governor and county-magistrate totals are determined by per-capita administrative density (~1 county per 6,800 people, ~1 province per 41,000 people) rather than by the domain count itself.
+The provincial-governor and county-magistrate totals are determined by per-capita administrative density (~1 county per 6,800 inhabitants, ~1 province per 41,000 inhabitants) rather than by the domain count itself.
 Larger domains have proportionally more provinces and counties, so the empire-wide totals at those tiers are essentially constant regardless of how the domain count is tuned.

 ### Experience Levels